reidbarber/webmarker/README.md

 const markedElements = await mark({
   // Only mark buttons and inputs
   selector: "button, input",
+  // Use test id attribute for marker labels
+  markAttribute: "data-test-id",
   // Use a blue mark with white text
   markStyle: { color: "white", backgroundColor: "blue", padding: 5 },
   // Use a blue dashed outline mask with a transparent and slighly blue background